-- We define and motivate a threat model for MUSE that is stronger than what most existing papers in the literature have been using, and in which the large majority of existing solutions provide very little privacy; - we discuss how the privacy level of a MUSE scheme limits it maximum efficiency and highlight a privacy level that seems interesting and has been under-studied; - we define a new notion named response unlinkability that proves very helpful in the design of a MUSE protocol satisfying the newly identified privacy level; - we present three new constructions that address response unlinkability: Two of them, Zero-Sum Garbled Bloom Filters (ZGBFs) and In-line Zero-Sum Garbled Bloom Filters (IZGBFs), are secure hashing structures derived from Bloom Filters (BF), and the last one is a new technique for multi-query OT; - we present a new MUSE protocol that makes use of these new building blocks and is the first to ensure a high level of privacy in presence of users colluding with the CSP, while being scalable thanks to a very low user workload and a moderate server workload; - we show the security properties of the new building blocks and prove the security of the MUSE protocol using a standard and rigorous proof method.
+- we discuss how the privacy level of a MUSE scheme limits it maximum efficiency and highlight a privacy level that seems interesting and has been under-studied; - we define a new notion named response unlinkability that proves very helpful in the design of a MUSE protocol satisfying the newly identified privacy level; - we present three new constructions that address response unlinkability: Two of them, Zero-Sum Garbled Bloom Filters (ZGBFs) and In-line Zero-Sum Garbled Bloom Filters (IZGBFs), are secure hashing structures derived from Bloom Filters (BF), and the last one is a new technique for multiquery OT; - we present a new MUSE protocol that makes use of these new building blocks and is the first to ensure a high level of privacy in presence of users colluding with the CSP, while being scalable thanks to a very low user workload and a moderate server workload; - we show the security properties of the new building blocks and prove the security of the MUSE protocol using a standard and rigorous proof method.

-The rest of the paper is organized as follows: In Section 2 we study the problem of MUSE and state what we think is a proper vision of it; in Section 3 we detail the ideas behind the design of our solution; in Section 4 we define most of the concepts we will use in the technical parts of the paper; in Section 4 we formally define the problem of MUSE; in Section 5 we describe the building blocks used in our protocol, some of them being new constructions; in Section 6 we describe a new MUSE protocol that makes use of the building blocks we described and is the first solution to the MUSE problem as we defined it; in Section 7 we describe various improvements that can be applied on the protocol; in Section 8 we analyze both the complexity and the security of the MUSE protocol we present; in Section 9 we compare our solution to the already existing MUSE protocols; finally in Section 10 we conclude the paper and suggest directions for future work.
+The rest of the paper is organized as follows: in Section 2 we detail the ideas behind the design of our solution; in Section 3 we define most of the concepts we will use in the technical parts of the paper; in Section 3 we formally define the problem of MUSE; in Section 4 we describe the building blocks used in our protocol, some of them being new constructions; in Section 5 we describe a new MUSE protocol that makes use of the building blocks we described and is the first solution to the MUSE problem as we defined it; in Section 6 we describe various improvements that can be applied on the protocol; in Section 7 we analyze both the complexity and the security of the MUSE protocol we present; in Section 8 we compare our solution to the already existing MUSE protocols; finally in Section 9 we conclude the paper and suggest directions for future work.